 - Do NOT allow your child to fall asleep with a bottle of milk, formula milk or any fruit juices.
 These drinks have sugars which will pool around their teeth as they sleep causing cavities.

-- Limit the amount of sugars in your child’s diet.
-If they do have sugary snacks and drinks keep them to meal times only and give them water and healthy snacks in between.
+- Limit the number of sugars in your child’s diet.
+If they do have sugary snacks and drinks keep them to mealtimes only and give them water and healthy snacks in between.

 If your child is prone to tooth decay in their baby teeth your dentist may recommend fluoride treatment as this helps to strengthen a tooth surface.
 Then as the adult teeth erupt through the gum, it may be advised that a protective layer is painted onto the tooth’s biting surface—this is called a fissure sealant.